lightlace/cpp-docs.de-de/docs/mfc/reference/cmfcribbonbuttonsgroup-class.md

 ### <a name="parameters"></a>Parameter
  [in] *pDC*
- Ein Zeiger auf den Gerätekontext, der Gruppe "Menüband".
+ Zeiger auf den Gerätekontext der Menübandgruppe.

 ### <a name="return-value"></a>Rückgabewert